teaching-on-testbeds/k8s-ml/deploy_lb/index.md

 You can also view the manifest file [here](https://github.com/teaching-on-testbeds/k8s-ml/blob/main/deploy_lb/deployment_lb.yaml).

-Here, the manifest file defines a Kubernetes service of type LoadBalancer with name flask-test-service and a Kubernetes deployment named flask-test-app.
+Here, the manifest file defines a Kubernetes service of type LoadBalancer with name "flask-test-service" and a Kubernetes deployment named "flask-test-app".

-In the service you can see the ports are defined on which the app will be served.
-Port is the port of the cluster, targetPort  is the port of container and nodePort is the port of the three nodes.

-In the deployment flask-test-app you have a container which will pull the docker image 10.10.1.1:5000/my-app:0.0.1 from the local registry, "imagePullPolicy: Always" means that the app won't be using cached image and every time the deployment is created it will pull a new image from the registry, you can see "replicas:5" which means that the deployment will create 5 replicas of the app and all will be served through the load balancer where the traffic will be divided equally.

-Next step is to deploy this app with a load balancer through the help of the manifest file deployment_lb.yaml .
+Next we will deploy this using the manifest file:

 ``` shell
 kubectl apply -f deployment_lb.yaml

 ```

-To check if the deployment is running fine after 2 mins run
+To check if the deployment is running, after a couple of minutes run

 ``` shell
 kubectl get pods